Why Wet Brining Isn’t Ideal for Chicken Thighs

 You need:

-Where-as with dry brining, all you need is kosher salt (non-exacting values either), a baking sheet, and a wire rack.
+With dry brining, all you need is kosher salt (non-exacting values either), a baking sheet, and a wire rack.

-In essence, “dry” brining is essentially a brine without the added water (the above “brine” people now differentiate as a “wet” brine since it uses water).
+In essence, “dry” brining is a brine without the added water (the above “brine” people now differentiate as a “wet” brine since it uses water).

 Lean meat (muscle tissue) contains roughly 60-70% moisture (water), 10-20% protein, 2-22% fat, and 1% ash.